emma-wilson/prereg-workshop-template/_episodes/text-lesson_3.md

 ---
-title: Tying the preregistration into the final manuscript
+title: "Prereg: Tying the preregistration into the final manuscript"
 teaching: 30
 exercises: null
 duration: null